Awakened

 Madness and despair.
 Death and the inevitable extinction of all life.
 These aren’t just feelings of foreboding.
 For you, these are prophetic visions that you see every time you close your eyes and sleep, for it is then that The Dreamer’s influence is strongest.
 It often greets you as an old friend as it shows you battlefields of broken bodies, venerating Ctharaxis and its greatness.
 As an investigator, where you first crossed paths with The Dreamer could have been any number of places: a long forgotten crypt deep beneath the sea; the musty basement of an eerie library, in a tome written on flayed human flesh; or even the maddened cries of a man in an asylum, as it begs you to not let it fall asleep.
 Regardless, you have now spent your days aligning yourself against The Dreamer and its forces - tirelessly toiling away in the shadows acting as the last line of defense against seemingly inevitable madness and despair.

-A creature afflicted with one or more corruption points suffers from the following drawbacks, determined by rolling a d4 for each corruption point it has.
-All previous effects of corruption carry forward, meaning a creature can suffer from 9 different corruption effects before it is wholly corrupted (see the Corruption Effects table).
+A creature afflicted with one or more corruption points suffers from the following drawbacks, determined by rolling a d4 for each corruption points it has.
+All previous effects of corruption carry forward, meaning a creature can suffer from 9 different corruption effects before it is wholly corrupted (see the Corruption Effects table below).

 Curing Corruption